sverweij/dependency-cruiser/doc/cli.md

 #### err-html

-Generates an stand alone html report with:
+Generates a stand-alone html report with:

 - a summary with files & dependencies cruised and the number of errors and warnings found
 - all rules, ordered by the number of violations (unviolated ones are hidden by default)